 To set the record straight and counter the bad and the weird parts of Split:

-- * The Incredible Hulk stuff like super-human size, strength, and speed, is the stuff of movies and comic books.
+- The Incredible Hulk stuff like super-human size, strength, and speed, is the stuff of movies and comic books, not the real world.

 Split: A Step in the Right Direction?